-18.2.2 The UTS Library is provided primarily for the use of current students, staff, professors emeriti and members of the Council of the University.
+18.2.1 The UTS Library is provided primarily for the use of current students, staff, professors emeriti and members of Council.

-18.2.3 The University Librarian may approve other clients or categories of clients.
-Persons granted UTS Library use under the Rules relating to Use of the University Library may be requested to show good reason for use at any time to the University Librarian, who may deny use if not satisfied that the use is for a purpose which has been approved.
+18.2.2 The University Librarian may approve other clients or categories of clients.
+Persons granted UTS Library use under the Rules in this section may be requested to show good reason for use at any time to the University Librarian, who may deny use if not satisfied that the use is for a purpose which has been approved.

 Email is the UTS Library's official mode of communication with clients.
-Any notices to be given to clients under the Rules relating to Use of the University Library will be deemed to have been given, if emailed to the UTS email address assigned to them upon enrolment or appointment or, in the case of non-UTS clients, registered with the UTS Library.
+Any notices to be given to clients under the Rules in this section will be deemed to have been given if emailed to the UTS email address assigned to them upon enrolment or appointment or, in the case of non-UTS clients, registered with the UTS Library.
 A notice may be mailed to a client's postal address registered with the UTS Library if no email address is available or disability prevents email access and will be deemed to have been received by the client on the second day following the date of posting for onshore students and on the tenth day following the date of posting for offshore/overseas students.

 18.4 Responsibilities of clients

-18.4.1 Any person who enters the UTS Library or uses its electronic or other facilities must comply with the Rules relating to Use of the University Library and any other relevant UTS Rules or Policies.
+18.4.1 Any person who enters the UTS Library or uses its electronic or other facilities must comply with the Rules in this section and any other relevant UTS rules or policies.

 18.4.2 Clients will be expected to maintain an acceptable standard of conduct at all times while on UTS Library premises and/or using UTS Library facilities.

-18.4.3 Clients must at all times act in accordance with instructions authorised by the University Librarian which are displayed in the locations and facilities identified in Rule 18.2.1 or in the UTS Library's official print and electronic publications.
+18.4.3 Clients must at all times act in accordance with instructions authorised by the University Librarian which are displayed in one or more of the various locations and facilities of the University Library or in the University Library's official print and electronic publications.